Saving & Spending Home & Auto

 fotofabrika/Adobe Man working on HVAC

-This is the second time in the year that it’s critical to get the HVAC tuned up, except this time it’s ahead of using the heat.
+This is the second time in the year that getting the HVAC tuned up is critical, except this time, it's ahead of using the heat.

-September is also a good time to bring someone out to inspect the chimney and make sure it’s in working order before you light it on that first crisp night.
+September is also a good time to have someone inspect the chimney and make sure it's in working order before you light it on that first crisp night.

 Don’t leave money on the table — it only takes minutes to apply and it won’t impact your credit score.